Ashley Graham Posts Nude Video To Celebrate Her Growing Baby Bump

 The American Beauty Star host announced in August that she and husband Justin Ervin were expecting a baby, and since then, she has been sharing her pregnancy journey with her fans.
 As The Inquisitr previously reported, Graham has used Instagram to stay in touch with the public as she experiences the changes that come with having a baby.

-Most recently, the proud mother-to-be posted a video that nabbed over 2 million views showing her working out hard at the gym with her belly proudly on display in a sports bra and pair of black tights.
+Most recently, the proud mother-to-be posted a video showing her working out hard at the gym with her belly proudly on display in a sports bra and pair of black tights.
 She also posted an Instagram photo wearing something similar as she practiced yoga in a decidedly zen-like setting featuring potted plants and an array of candles.

 “Feeling that mama glow,” she wrote.